FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 # Optimizing Frontend Apps

 Your application must perform a series of operations to estimate, submit and receive the result of a transaction.
-However, the flow in which it performs these actions can be organized or performed optimistically in order to optimize the perceived speed of transactions for your users.
+However, the flow in which it performs these actions can be organized or performed optimistically, increasing it's perceived speed.

+## Use Case

 In a frontend application, imagine we have a button that executes a contract call:

-> **Note:** This is a generic and framework agnostic example, for a React snippet check out the [React Advanced Example](/guide/getting-started/react-example.md#advanced-example).

 ```tsx
 <Button onClick={handleSubmit}>Submit</Button>